CINCINNATI - It was the day a hurricane hit Cincinnati.

 That's not to say people didn't get frustrated and mad.
 A man was arrested in Reading for allegedly threatening a Duke crew with an assault rifle that turned out to be an Airsoft gun.
 In court, the man apologized and said he was just joking.

-The damage in Cincinnati wasn't New Orleans in 2005 or Houston in 2017 or Galveston, Texas, where Hurricane Ike did its worst damage - and Tri-Staters were grateful for that.
+The damage in Cincinnati wasn't New Orleans in 2005 or Houston in 2017 or Galveston, Texas, where Hurricane Ike did its worst damage in 2008 - and Tri-Staters were grateful for that.
 But it was especially hard on residents in rural areas in Warren, Butler and Clermont counties where houses were few and far between.
 They were last on Duke's priority list - crews reconnected heavily populated areas first.

 "We're cooking on a Coleman stove.
 It's just like camping but in your house," a woman said.
 "It's pretty bad."